Search

 Extended Rehabilitation

-The five Extended Rehabilitation units serve patients who have persistent impairments and who are not ready to be discharged from an acute care unit.
+The six Extended Rehabilitation units serve patients who have persistent impairments and who are not ready to be discharged from an acute care unit.
 These patients exhibit refractory psychiatric symptoms and challenging behaviors that impair their ability to function in a community setting.
 There are several Psychosocial Rehabilitation Day programs that provide an array of therapeutic groups and activities to individuals from these units.
 The psychologists conduct a variety of structured group therapies, in addition to more traditional group therapy in these programs.
 Psychologists on these units are also involved in developing and refining unit contingency management procedures and individualized treatment plans.
 They also conduct serial assessments to assess progress.
 The fellow’s primary involvement on the extended rehabilitation units is to serve as a consultant on complex cases, provide psychosocial group treatment, and, if desired, provide individual treatment.
 In addition, a minor focus will be on management of patients who have been found Not Guilty by Reason of Insanity including risk assessment and risk management.
 The amount of time dedicated to forensic issues while on extended care will be on an as-needed basis.

 WSH also offers seminars that are available to psychology fellows.
 These include the weekly grand rounds for WSH professional staff and the monthly in-services specifically for the psychology department faculty.
 Dr. Jason Stout is the Director of Psychology at Western State Hospital.
-Fellows are also required to attend the Monthly Psychology Fellows Meeting held at UVa.
+Fellows are also required to attend the Monthly Psychology Fellows Meeting held at UVA.

 Core Faculty